Sportklub

 taste defeat in the ÖFB Cup final to SK Admira Wien, the dominant side of the

-time.
 However, the Hütteldorfer would be crowned as league champions for the

 During the

-period of Anschluss when Austria was annexed to Nazi Germany the championship
+period of Anschluss, when Austria was annexed to Nazi Germany, the championship

 before losing in the semi-final of the German championship to Dresdner SC.